How to redact pdf using java – Complete GroupDocs Tutorial

-• Detailed control over annotation properties and positioning
+• Fine‑grained control over appearance, opacity, and metadata.

 Prerequisites and Environment Setup